LavaMoat/LavaTube/README.md

     // a boolean indicating we should invoke getters shouldInvokeGetters, //[default: true]

-    // a boolean indicating if we should attempt to call all visited functions with no arguments shouldCallFunctions, // [default: false]
+    // a boolean indicating if we should attempt to call all visited functions (with no arguments). shouldCallFunctions, // [default: false]

+    // a boolean indicating if we should attempt to construct (new Thing()) all visited functions (with no arguments). shouldConstructFunctions, // [default: false]

     // we cant iterate WeakMaps on their own, but we can take every value that we find and try it as a key each WeakMap shouldBruteForceWeakMaps, // [default: false]